CiscoDevNet/appdynamics-eks-blueprints-addon/README.md

 -	You are connected to the cluster that you want to monitor.
 -	You have administrator privileges on the monitored cluster to run the Helm chart commands.

+## Deploy the AppDynamics Addon

+The AppDynamics Add-On for Amazon EKS Blueprints currently supports manual deployment to AWS EKS via Terraform.
+In the future, we will be adding support for deployment via the AWS EKS console.

+When you are ready, click on the link below for step-by-step instructions to manually deploy the AppDynamics Addon:

 -	[Manual Steps for Installing the AppDynamics Addon](docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md)